KETK-TV: Max Media, Sinclair, and ComCorp ownership

 Max Media Properties acquired KETK and KLSB for $17.1 million in 1996, a transaction made by Lone Star Broadcasting in order to pay out the private capital funds that had invested in the company.
 The sale was completed in March 1997; that December, Sinclair Broadcast Group acquired Max Media in a deal announced at the end of 1997, but it opted to sell KETK–KLSB.
 At the time, the only other Texas station owned by Sinclair was KABB in San Antonio, and it was geographically isolated from its other holdings.
 As a result, in January 1999, Sinclair sold the stations' non-license assets to Communications Corporation of America (ComCorp) for $36 million plus a $2 million option to later outright acquire the license assets; ComCorp owned other stations in Texas and Louisiana, including two other NBC affiliates.
 Hurley then left the station at the start of 2001 to become the president of Max Media's television stations.

 ComCorp acquired the license assets of KETK-TV on December 29, 2004.
 In June 2006, the company filed for Chapter 11 bankruptcy protection.
 Simultaneously, White Knight Broadcasting, a related company that owned KFXK, filed for bankruptcy protection; by that time, the stations represented a virtual duopoly.
 A majority stake in White Knight was purchased by Anthony Malara in 2007.

 Sale to Nexstar

 On April 24, 2013, ComCorp announced the sale of its television stations, including KETK-TV, to Nexstar Broadcasting Group.
 KFXK and KTPN-LD were to be sold to Nexstar partner company Mission Broadcasting, primarily because an outright KETK–KFXK duopoly would not be legal.
 In August 2014, with the sale languishing, Mission withdrew its application, with White Knight continuing to own KFXK.
 The ComCorp sale was completed on January 1, 2015.
 (Note: White Knight also retained KTPN-LD until 2021, when Nexstar exercised an option to acquire it outright.)
 Nexstar completed a $4 million renovation of KETK's studio and office facilities in November 2017.

+Nexstar acquired KYTX owner Tegna in a deal announced in August 2025 and completed on March 19, 2026.
+A temporary restraining order issued one week later by the U.S. District Court for the Eastern District of California, later escalated to a preliminary injunction, has prevented Nexstar from integrating the stations.